kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### listen

 Set the network addresses the SIP server should listen to.
-It can be an IP address, hostname or network interface id or combination of protocol:address:port (e.g., <udp:10.10.10.10:5060>).
-This parameter can be set multiple times in same configuration file, the server listening on all addresses specified.
+It can be an `IP address`, `hostname` or `network interface id` or combination of `protocol:address:port` (e.g., `udp:10.10.10.10:5060`).
+This parameter can be set multiple times in same configuration file, the server is listening on all addresses specified.

 Example of usage: